Specific Heats for Quantum BTZ Black Holes in Extended Thermodynamics: The Quantum BTZ Black Hole

-where we have temporarily restored the factors of the $D{=}3$ Newton constant, $G_3$, for clarity\footnote{The chosen value of fixed $L_4$ and $G_4$ determines $G_3$ via $G_3=G_4/2L_4$.
-Having fixed $L_4=1$, we will fix $G_4=2$ for the sake of having $G_3=1$ in the remainder of this Paper.}.
+where we have temporarily restored the factors of the $D{=}3$ Newton constant, $G_3$, for clarity\footnote{The chosen value of fixed $L_4$ and $G_4$ determines $G_3$ via $G_3{=}G_4/2L_4$.
+Having fixed $L_4{=}1$, we will fix $G_4{=}2$ for the sake of having $G_3{=}1$ in the remainder of this paper.}.
+The two dimensionless parameters, $\nu$ and $z$, are defined as